 ASU Directory Profile

-Computational electronics and biophysics
+Computational electronics, biophysics

 Ph.D., physics, Technische Universitaet Muenchen (Germany), 1996

 B.S., physics, University of Modena (Italy), 1991

 Marino, D. K. Ferry, S. M. Goodnick, and M. Saraniti, “RF and DC characterization of state-of-the-art GaN HEMT devices through cellular Monte Carlo simulations,” Physics Status Solidi, vol. 7, no. 10, pp. 2445-2449, July 2010.

 A. Marino, D. Cullen, D. Smith, M. McCartney, and M. Saraniti, “Simulation of polarization charge on AlGaN/GaN high electron mobility transistors: Comparison to electron holography,” Journal of Applied Physics, vol. 107, no. 5, p.
 054516, Mar.
 2010.

 Joshi, A. Smolyanitsky, L. Petrossian, M. Goryll, M. Saraniti, T. J. Thornton, “Field effect modulation of ionic conductance of cylindrical silicon-on-insulator nanopore array,” Journal of Applied Physics ,vol. 107, no. 5, pp. 054701-054701-6, Mar.
 2010.